vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    git push
    ```

-10. Switch back to GitHub
+10. Switch back to GitHub.

 11. On the **content-web** workflow, select **Run workflow** and manually trigger the workflow to execute.